ayushkale1909/NetworkEvaluation/README.md

  Integrated Network Protocols Evaluation Framework

-Code performs Network Analysis on a Fully Connected, Ring and Star Network Topologies with a variable number of nodes.
+Code performs Network Analysis on different Network Topologies with a variable number of nodes.
+The following network topologies are used:

+1. Fully-Connected Topology
+2. Ring Topology
+3. Star Topology
+4. Binary Tree Topology

 It calculates the following properties: